 Innovation Grants: City council intends to provide the community with a meaningful venue to deliver unique and innovative ideas focused on tackling the City's challenges.
-These solutions may focus on the Community Critical Priorities of energy, housing, transportation, and social equity, but may be related to any initiative the City deems worthwhile.
-Grants would provide an organization with seed money to create programs or start initiatives, but would not serve as a long-term funding solution for non-profits.
+These solutions may focus on the Community Critical Priorities of energy, housing, transportation, and social equity, but may be related to any initiative the city deems worthwhile.
+Grants would provide an organization with seed money to create programs or start initiatives but would not serve as a long-term funding solution for non-profits.
 Innovation grants will typically have distributions ranging from 1-3 years.

-Deadlines: All proposals for Special Service Contracts must be received no later than March 31.
-A competitive bidding process conducted according to the bidding guidelines of the City may set forth additional application requirements.
-If there are unallocated funds, extraordinary requests may be considered every six months during the two-year budget cycle, unless otherwise directed by Council.
+Deadlines: All proposals for Special Service Contracts must be received no later than the given deadline.
+A competitive bidding process conducted according to the bidding guidelines of the city may set forth additional application requirements.
+If there are unallocated funds, extraordinary requests may be considered every six months unless otherwise directed by Council.

-Extraordinary requests received after this deadline must meet all of the following criteria to be considered:
+Extraordinary requests received after this deadline must meet all the following criteria to be considered:

-- 1. The request must meet all of the normal Public Service Fund Distribution Criteria and qualify under one of the existing Special Service Contract categories; - 2.
+- 1. The request must meet all the normal Public Service Fund Distribution Criteria and qualify under one of the existing Special Service Contract categories. - 2.
 The applicant must show that the requested funds represent an unexpected fiscal need that could not have been anticipated before the deadline; and - 3.
 The applicant must demonstrate that other possible funding sources have been exhausted.